SpotMe-GymApp/SpotMe/README.md

 - [x] User can create a new account
 - [x] User can login
-- [ ] User can input personal records and have personalization
+- [x] User can input personal records and have personalization
 - [ ] User can see other user profiles
-- [ ] User can post pictures or videos
+- [x] User can post pictures or videos - Buggy

 **Optional Nice-to-have Stories**